 What one piece of advice would you give a multi-location brand struggling with measurement across channels?

 Make a list of questions or hypotheses you’re seeking answers to before you dive into the platform.
-It’s too easy to get sidetracked with spigots of data and reports and lose sight of your original questions or hypotheses, if you don’t.
+It’s too easy to get sidetracked with spigots of data and reports and lose sight of your original questions or hypotheses.

 What one piece of advice would you give a multi-location brand struggling with data accuracy, consistency and optimization across channels?